 For 4T and 6U divisions there are no umpires and no score is kept.
 It is up to the coaches to fairly call outs and keep the game moving along.
 Even at 8UA there are no umpires at games, but it is up to the home team to keep track of the score and report it on the website afterwards.
 And then for 8UAA and up there is at least one umpire at each game to call balls & strikes as well as outs at bases, and it is still up to the home team to keep track of score and report it afterwards.
 Here are just some of the options for keeping score:

 Short answer is - you!
-The home team is responsible for getting to the fields early enough to setup bases and run the chalk lines, etc. If you need assistance or want someone to show you how to do any of the setup, pleae e-mail your division's VP or another board member.
+The home team is responsible for getting to the fields early enough to setup bases and run the chalk lines, etc. You'll need to run chalk along the first and third base lines.
+You don't need to chalk a batter's box, but can give it a try if you want to.
+If you need assistance or want someone to show you how to do any of the setup, pleae e-mail your division's VP or another board member.

 The home team should be in the 1st base dugout while the visiting team should use the 3rd base dugout.